El cristo feo: Writing and reception

-According to the author, El cristo feo was rewritten twice before arriving at the final version.
+According to the author, El Cristo Feo was rewritten twice before arriving at the final version.
 The first draft featured a protagonist inspired by a person of her surroundings, but the possibility of it being obvious who the character in the novel was based upon caused Yánez to discard this idea.
 The plot of this version followed a woman with creative aspirations focussed on the conflicts generated by having an artist husband.
 For the final version, Yánez decided to use the figure of the wooden crucifix, whilst in the previous version the role of the crucifix was taken up by a painting of the Crucifixion by Matthias Grünewald.

 The novel is narrated in third person through an omniscient narrator.

-El cristo feo won the Joaquín Gallegos Lara Prize as the best Ecuadorian novel of the year, awarded by the municipality of Quito.
-It also won the Indigo Coté Femmes de París Prize, which it was awarded in 1996 after conflict in the presentation of the Premio Sor Juana Inés de la Cruz in which the French judges chose Yánez as winner and the Mexican judges chose Elena Garro.
+El Cristo Feo won the Joaquín Gallegos Lara Prize as the best Ecuadorian novel of the year, awarded by the municipality of Quito.
+It also won the Indigo Coté Femmes de París Prize, awarded in 1996 after conflict in the presentation of the Premio Sor Juana Inés de la Cruz in which the French judges chose Yánez as the winner and the Mexican judges chose Elena Garro.
 To resolve the impasse, it was decided that Garro would take the Premio Sor Juana and Yánez the Indigo Coté Femmes.

-The American critic Seymour Menton called El cristo feo "one of the best Latin American novels of the post-revolutionary period".
-Among the positive aspects he underlined the authenticity and development of the characters of Ordalisa and the male boss, in addition to the optimistic nature of the work and the perspective with which it presents the social critique in comparison with classic protest novels.
+The American critic Seymour Menton called El Cristo Feo "one of the best Latin American novels of the post-revolutionary period".
+Among the positive aspects, he underlined the authenticity and development of the characters of Ordalisa and the male boss, in addition to the optimistic nature of the work and the perspective with which it presents the social critique in comparison with classic protest novels.
 The professor Miriam Merchán also emphasised the character of Ordalisa, referring to her as a "symbol of the situation of the marginalization of women and the possible routes that open for their acceptance as human beings".

 The literary critic Antonio Sacoto labelled the work as "enjoyable" and asserted that the criticism of working conditions for female domestic workers was developed "soberly" and that it was a theme "very well-drafted".